hirwaishimwe/comsc330-project/README.md

     - the test programs for each class, along with the files for the classes
     - test data
     - an example output based on the test data

+### TO-DO
+    - Change letter to number grade translation
+    - Add percent of each grade list to report
+      - Distribution Graphs?